Bright Armenia: History

-Political position
+The party participated in the 2023 Yerevan City Council election with Davit Khazhakyan as their candidate for Mayor of Yerevan.
+Following the election, the party lost all representation in the Yerevan City Council, winning just 1.8% of the vote.

+Ideology

 Bright Armenia is a liberal, pro-European political party.
 Edmon Marukyan called for raising relations with the European Union to a strategic partnership level.
 Party members also advocate for visa-free travel of Armenian citizens to the EU's Schengen Area.
-The party opposes Armenia's current membership in the Eurasian Union and believes that Armenia should withdraw its membership and begin to negotiate an Association Agreement and Deep and Comprehensive Free Trade Area with the European Union.
+The party opposes Armenia's current membership in the Eurasian Economic Union and believes that Armenia should withdraw its membership and begin to negotiate an Association Agreement and Deep and Comprehensive Free Trade Area with the European Union.
 Bright Armenia supports Armenia's full membership in the EU and wishes to begin the first steps of accession negotiations without delay.

 The party manifesto states, "Armenia should show initiative in pan-European processes and structures, presenting itself as the true bearer of the values of European civilization and democracy."

 Despite the party's Pro-European orientation, Bright Armenia also believes in maintaining positive cooperation with Russia and ensuring that the interests of Armenia are not compromised in favor of other countries.

 Party council

-The party council consists of 12 members.
+The party council consists of the following members: